 A key aspect of our strategy is to selectively enter into collaborations with third parties.
 We currently rely, and will continue to rely, on our collaborators for financial resources and for development, commercialization and regulatory expertise for selected drug candidates.
+For the year ended December 31, 2004, we received 98 percent of our revenues from our collaborations with Allergan.
 For the three months ended March 31, 2005, we received 43 percent, 35 percent, and 22 percent of our revenues from our agreements with Allergan, Sepracor, and SMRI, respectively.
 We expect that nearly all of our revenues for the foreseeable future will be generated by collaborations, although there is no guarantee that revenues from our collaborations will continue at current or past levels.